Circuit training is an efficient and effective way to achieve your fitness goals, from building strength to improving cardiovascular health.

 Many gyms also offer circuit training classes for those who are interested in this type of exercise but aren’t sure where to start or like to work out in a group.

-Personal trainers may use circuits to help clients get the most out of their sessions as well.
+Personal trainers may use circuit training to help clients get the most out of their sessions as well.
 Circuits allow the trainer to take their client through more exercises in a shorter period of time, helping them get more value out of working together.

 Get our fitness newsletter